Pokémon Red and Blue/Debug Functions

 This is a sub-page of Pokémon Red and Blue.

-This unusual functionality may have been used for debugging purposes.
+This unusual functionality was used for battle debugging purposes as seen in the Pokémon Blue debug ROM.
 It can be accessed by running the code at 01:4DA6, which requires a bank switch to be performed using the bank switch function at $35D6.
-This sets the bank to whatever register b is, and jumps to hl.
+This sets the bank to whatever register b.

 - The "badges" value is set to $80, which gives you the Earth Badge and nothing else.

-- Your current location is set to Pallet Town.
+- Your current location is set to Pallet Town and your current Pokémon party is removed.

-- A battle against another level 20 Rhydon will commence.
+- A battle against another level 20 Rhydon will begin.

-- Whatever the outcome of the battle, once the fight is over, the nickname prompt appears again, and the entire process repeats.
+- Whatever the outcome of the battle ends up being, once the fight is over the nickname prompt will appear again, and the entire process repeats.

-According to an interview with Ken Sugimori, Rhydon was the first Pokémon ever created, which may be why Rhydons are used in this battle.
+According to an interview with Ken Sugimori, Rhydon was the first Pokémon ever created, as well as the first valid index number for Pokémon, which may be why Rhydon are used in this battle.
+Pound is likely used as it is the first valid index number for Moves.
+This battle is used when selecting the fight option in the main menu on the Pokémon Blue debug ROM.

-The same setup also exists in Pokémon Red (J) and Green, at 01:4B8D, where it appears to work in an identical manner.
-(Refer to this post for the location of the bank switch function in other regions & revisions.)
+The same setup also exists in the Japanese Red and Green, at 01:4B8D, where it appears to work in an identical manner, while in contrast it was removed in Yellow.
+Please refer to this post for the location of the bank switch function in other regions & revisions.

 Setting bit 1 of RAM address D732 enables a debug mode with the following features: